gvwilson/thirdbit/src/fiction/iffy/index.md

 The owner glanced from Wales to Iffy to the cases but said nothing more than, "Tea?"

-They sat at the café's single stone-topped table and sipped the strong, minty brew from mis-matched ceramic mugs the size of Iffy's doubled fists.
+They sat at one of the café's stone-topped tables and sipped the strong, minty brew from mis-matched ceramic mugs the size of Iffy's doubled fists.
 Wales sighed contentedly,
-then set his mug aside,
+then set his drink aside,
 lifted the case Iffy had been carrying onto the table, and opened it.